TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 ### exit

 Exit the VM by performing a rts in 6502 land.
+Assumes VM was entered from a nested jsr.
+That is, a jsr (followed by the rest of the 6502 program) to a jsr (followed by the vm program).

 #### Flags